wuyilingwei/Waline_Autoupdate/README.md

-# Auto-Update for Waline with GitHub Actions
+# Auto-Update for Waline(Vercel) with GitHub Actions

 This project automates updates for the Waline Vercel deployment, ensuring your environment stays up-to-date with minimal effort.
 The solution leverages GitHub Actions to trigger automatic Vercel deployments whenever there's an update to the Waline package.